eda-ricercatore/rosario-r/README.md

 [Ramsay2009]
 	Ramsay, J. O., Hooker, G., and Graves, S. *Functional Data Analysis with R and MATLAB*.
 Use R!
 Springer Science+Business Media, LCC, New York, NY, 2009.

+[RCoreTeam2013a]
+	Venables, W. N., Smith, D. M., and R Core Team. *An Introduction to R. Notes on R: A Programming Environment for Data Analysis and Graphics*.
+Vienna University of Economics and Business, Vienna, Austria, 2013.

 [Spector2008]
 	Spector, P. *Data Manipulation with R*.
 Use R!
 Springer Science+Business Media, LCC, New York, NY, 2008.